How to Choose the Best Virtual Conference Platform?

 The two biggest misconceptions that we find in our space are (a) many clients assume that the virtual conference platforms are all the same.
 At a brochure level, yes.
 Most virtual conference platforms have similar features such as a lobby, exhibit hall with booths, theater, chat, etc. Beyond the shiny paint job, however, the platforms and providers are vastly different. (b) hosting a virtual conference is just like hosting one giant webinar.
 This is certainly not the case.
 Hosting a virtual conference is incredibly more complicated than hosting a webinar.
 There are booths, presentations, links to content (documents, video’s, website links) networking, games/prizes, etc. Attendees are joining from various locations using a range of operating systems, firewalls, browser and mobile devices.
 Also, there is a whole user interface and design element to creating a virtual conference that is successful (positive attendee experience and ROI) vs. a dud.
-The look, feel, locations, signage, and presentation of content that is to be consumed by attendees is critical to a successful event.
-For example, we recently hosted a virtual conference for an organization in which the attendees where an older demographic.
-Our project manager suggested making the navigational signs, as well as other content consumption areas, larger than normal.
-This produced a very positive impact on the events success.
-We had another client that wanted to do something extra for a subset of the attendees that were “VIP” clients and prospects.
-We suggested using a feature that our platform offers called Entitlement to provide the VIP attendees access to special content as well as a special custom chat room with company executives.
-The non-VIP attendees did not have access to this area of the virtual conference. (c) Many clients do not even think about data security.
-The provider that you choose will be collecting data on your attendees (name, email and IP address at a minimum.
+The look, feel, locations, signage, and presentation of content that is to be consumed by attendees is critical to a successful event. (c) Many clients do not even think about data security.
+The provider that you choose will be collecting and storing data on your attendees (name, email and IP address at a minimum.
 For career fairs possibly their resume).
-Your reputation is on the line with sponsors and attendees.
+Your organizations reputation is on the line with sponsors and attendees.
 Every provider claims they are secure, etc. It is the buyers responsibility to ask questions and validate the provider claims.

 The research does not stop once you have found a potential virtual conference provider, though.
 You have to make sure that their solution and business model are compatible with what you want to offer your audience and that your return on investment plans can be achieved through that specific virtual conference solution.